 Requires close monitoring of serum sodium at initiation with inpatient admission

 Usually, fluid restriction is enough - but it is distasteful: people are thirsty, and want to drink; it seems cruel to forbid nanna her extra cup of tea.
+Moreover, sometimes you just can't fluid restrict somebody (see the SAH section below).
 Ergo, one resorts to pharmacological measures.
 Question 29 from the first paper of 2015 asked for specific drug options.
 These may include:

 Gross (2012) discusses these options in more detail in his article.

 Question 30 from the first paper of 2022 asked the candidates what they were planning to do with a patient whose sodium was trivially depressed (126 mmol/L) and who had a high grade subarachnoid haemorrhage.
 The problem is, whereas normally you would fluid-restrict these patients, in this scenario you wouldn't want to do that, because hypovolemia promotes vasospasm.
 Also, you can't just leave it and monitor them, as for these people hyponatremia is associated with a poor outcome.
 Thus, you're forced to replace the sodium intravenously, while maintaining a high or normal fluid balance.

 Palmer, Biff F. "Hyponatremia in patients with central nervous system disease: SIADH versus CSW."
 Trends in Endocrinology & Metabolism 14.4 (2003): 182-187.

 Cerdà-Esteve M, Cuadrado-Godia E, Chillaron JJ, Pont-Sunyer C, Cucurella G, Fernández M, Goday A, Cano-Pérez JF, Rodríguez-Campello A, Roquer J Cerebral salt wasting syndrome: review. .Eur J Intern Med.
 2008 Jun;19(4):249-54.